Islands of Brazil

 1. Fernando de Noronha (PE)

-Home to the famous Morro de São Paulo, a trendy destination with paradisiacal beaches and vibrant nightlife.
-It can be reached by catamaran from Salvador.
+Home to the famous Morro de São Paulo, with paradise beaches and vibrant nightlife.

 3. Ilha Grande (RJ)

-Close to Angra dos Reis, this is a haven of lush nature, with secluded beaches and trails in the middle of the Atlantic Forest.
+A nature reserve near Angra dos Reis, with deserted beaches and trails in the Atlantic Forest.

 4. Abrolhos Archipelago (BA)